Tests on Means

 STEP 3: Calculate the sample parameters and critical value of the test statistic.

 The test statistic is a normal distribution, Z, for testing proportions and is:

-For this case, the sample of 100 found 53 first-time borrowers were different from other borrowers.
+For this case, the sample of 100 found 53 of these loans were smaller than those of other borrowers.
 The sample proportion, p′ = 53/100= 0.53 The test question, therefore, is : “Is 0.53 significantly different from .50?”
 Putting these values into the formula for the test statistic we find that 0.53 is only 0.60 standard deviations away from .50.
 This is barely off of the mean of the standard normal distribution of zero.
 There is virtually no difference from the sample proportion and the hypothesized proportion in terms of standard deviations.

 STEP 4: Compare the test statistic and the critical value.

 The calculated value is well within the critical values of ± 1.96 standard deviations and thus we cannot reject the null hypothesis.
 To reject the null hypothesis we need significant evident of difference between the hypothesized value and the sample value.
 In this case the sample value is very nearly the same as the hypothesized value measured in terms of standard deviations.

 STEP 5: Reach a conclusion

 The formal conclusion would be “At a 5% level of significance we cannot reject the null hypothesis that 50% of first-time borrowers take out smaller loans than other borrowers.”
 Notice the length to which the conclusion goes to include all of the conditions that are attached to the conclusion.
 Statisticians, for all the criticism they receive, are careful to be very specific even when this seems trivial.
 Statisticians cannot say more than they know, and the data constrain the conclusion to be within the metes and bounds of the data.